 The Wall’s Rules

-General: Climbing and bouldering are activities with a danger of personal injury or death.
+General: Climbing and bouldering are activities with a danger of personal injury.
 Participants in these activities should be aware of and accept these risks and be responsible for their own actions and involvement.
 Although The Wall is an artificial environment, many of the risks involved are no less serious than when climbing outside on a crag or boulder.
 Climbing beyond your capabilities on any indoor wall is likely to result in a fall.
 Any fall may result in an injury despite the safety systems in place to avoid it.
 You must make your own assessment of the risks whenever you climb.

 Legal Jibber Jabber: Please take time to read the Legal Jibber Jabber.
 It’s important and is legally binding and sets out the terms and conditions which govern our relationship with you.